Counting My Spoons

 How Dan Reynolds deals with a Monster Pain in the AS (with image of Dan Reynolds and pain monster) on Counting My Spoons

 Celebrities are just like us is a truth that we often forget… and sometimes they do as well, but not Dan Reynolds, lead singer for Imagine Dragons.
 Dan hasn’t forgotten the struggles that he’s gone through to get where he is, because in many ways they aren’t over.
-It’s difficult for me to think … [Read more...]
+It’s difficult for me to think of … [Read more...]

 2 Comments Filed Under: Coping, inspiration, relationships Tagged With: acceptance, chronic pain, diet